 However, that’s not how Kohli thinks.
 Not even close.
 Speaking ahead of his 20th Test as captain, against England in Mohali, Kohli clearly laid out the vision he had for this team:

 “This is something that we made pretty clear when we lost the game in Galle [against Sri Lanka in 2015].
 After that we had a pretty clear chat that we are going to play people that we think are suitable for different venues.
 Even the batting order changes; I have gone up and down the order as well and other batsmen are keen to do it as well.
 I think it sends the message across, that the eventual motive is for the team to win.

 “It’s not like they are taking the pressure off not knowing whether they will play the next game.
 It’s all about focussing on that particular game and staying in the present and it has been really wonderful to see it and we just want to carry that forward.”— Kohli in November, 2016

 As the chart indicates, the only regular in Kohli’s teams has been Ravichandran Ashwin, who has been in the line-up 32 times and oddly enough he was dropped the first match under Kohli’s captaincy – Adelaide, 2014.
 And he’s made way for an extra pacer at the Wanderers.
 Rahane is the next most consistent, missing two Tests against England due to injury but, to the shock of many, dropped for Kohli’s first real overseas Test as the full-time captain.
 The Mumbai batsmen is now back in the starting XI in place of Rohit Sharma.

-In fact, the only truly undroppable member of Kohli’s squads has been Wriddhiman Saha, who missed four Tests due to various injuries.
+In fact, the only truly undroppable member of Kohli’s squads has been Wriddhiman Saha, who has now missed six Tests due to various injuries.